jaymody/blogposts/2022-10-22-attention-intuition.md

 description: "Deriving the equation for scaled dot product attention."
 ---

 The transformer neural network architecture is the secret sauce behind LLMs (large language models) like ChatGPT and the models that power [cohere.ai](https://cohere.ai).
 The main feature of the transformer is a mechanism called _attention_.
-While attention can come in many different forms, the attention mechanism used in the transformer architectures is defined as:
+While attention can come in many different forms, the attention mechanism used in the transformer architecture is defined as:
 $$\text{attention}(Q, K, V) = \text{softmax}(\frac{QK^T}{\sqrt{d_k}})V$$
 This version of attention (known as scaled dot product attention), was first proposed in the original [transformer paper]( https://arxiv.org/pdf/1706.03762.pdf), is still widely used by most transformer implementations.
 In this post, we'll build an intuition for the above equation by deriving it from the ground up.